aiaa-istc/aiaa-istc.github.io/announcements.md

 **Bio:** Dr. K. Merve Dogan is an Assistant Professor of the Department of Aerospace Engineering at the Embry-Riddle Aeronautical University and the director of Foundational Autonomous Systems and Technologies Research Group (FAST- [https://www.fastresearchgroup.com](https://www.fastresearchgroup.com)) since August 2020.
 Prior to joining the Embry-Riddle Aeronautical University, she held the Research Assistant position in the Department of Mechanical Engineering at the University of South Florida between 2015 and 2020, where she received her Doctor of Philosophy degree in 2020.
 Before joining the University of South Florida, she held a Research/Teaching Assistant position in the Department of Electrical and Electronics Engineering at the Izmir Institute of Technology between 2012 and 2015, where she received her Master of Science degree in 2016.
 Dr. Dogan is a Co-Director of the Forum on Robotics and Control Engineering (FoRCE), and is a member of AIAA and IEEE, including several technical committees.

 ### <i>News: 2022 July 12, 8:28pm EST (by Cat McGhan)</i>
+#### Call for Papers -- 2nd Workshop on AI for Space in conjunction with ECCV 2022
 Call for Papers -- 2nd Workshop on AI for Space in conjunction with ECCV 2022:

 AI4Space focuses on the role of AI, particularly computer vision and machine learning, in helping to solve technical challenges related to space, from autonomous spacecraft, space mining, debris monitoring and mitigation, to answering fundamental questions about the universe.
 The workshop will highlight the space capabilities that draw from and/or overlap significantly with vision and learning research, outline the unique difficulties presented by space applications to vision and learning, and discuss recent advances towards overcoming those obstacles.